dgrant/www-pommedapi/src/content/emergency.en.md

-﻿# Accident and Emergency Procedures
+# Accident and Emergency Procedures

 This section talks about our procedures for accidents or other emergencies which may occur while your child is at the preschool.

 ## Accident Procedures

-On the first day of school you will be asked to fill out two Emergency Consent cards which include emergency contact information for your child.
+On the first day of school you will be asked to fill out three Emergency Consent cards which include emergency contact information for your child.
 Please ensure that you leave a number where you or another designated caregiver can be reached quickly.